 - Use Official GMAT Prep Material: Stick to GMAC’s official GMAT practice sets and question banks for the most accurate preparation.

-- Analyze Mistakes: Review incorrect answers to identify weak areas and focus more on them.
+- Analyse Mistakes: Review incorrect answers to identify weak areas and focus more on them.

 - Balanced Preparation: Avoid focusing too much on one section; maintain equal practice across Quant, Verbal, and Data Insights.

-The GMAT Focus Edition syllabus 2025 is designed to test your real-world problem-solving, critical thinking, and data analysis skills.
-By understanding the topics in Quantitative, Verbal, and Data Insights sections and following a smart preparation strategy, you can focus your efforts where they matter most.
+The GMAT syllabus 2026 is designed to test your real-world problem-solving, critical thinking, and data analysis skills.
+By understanding the topics in Quant, Verbal, and DI sections and following a smart preparation strategy, you can focus your efforts where they matter most.
 Stay consistent, practice regularly, and you’ll be ready to tackle the exam with confidence.

 FAQs